Skip to content

 Here we are talking about band energies.

-• In ecalj, the k mesh for lmf (ctrl) and the k mesh for GW (n1n2n3 specified in GWinput) can be different.
-The former has affected little on computational time, but the latter has a large effect (thus we want to reduce n1n2n3 in GWinput).
+• In ecalj, the k mesh for lmf ([bz].nkabc in ctrlG.<sname>.toml) and the k mesh for GW ([gw].n1n2n3) can be different.
+The former affects LDA wall-time only weakly; the latter has a large effect (so we want to reduce [gw].n1n2n3).

 • In ecalj's band plot mode, theoretically degenerated bands because of symmetry at the BZ edge are not degenerated.
 This is because there are limited numbers of APW basis functions, so run the band plot with pwemax=4, etc. (Temporary solution: We want to automate it). image.png